joseantonio002/competitive_programming/OMP_11_A_dooms_day_algorithm/README.md

 We only care about that difference modulo 7, which reduces it to a neat number between 0 and 6.

 # Miscellaneous

+If the number is smaller than the modulo (e.g 2 % 7) the result is the number